 Within each of the quartiles not only do we have individuals on the NJC and Council's grades but also Teachers, Youth and Community Workers, Coroners, Chief Officers, Soulbury, 6th Form Colleges and groups/individuals that have TUPE transferred into the organisation.
-Therefore there are number of different hourly rates across each of quartiles.
+Therefore, there are a number of different hourly rates across each of quartiles.
+This is in addition to the movement of individuals on the NJC pay scale progressing through the SCP's within the Grade with each year of service

 A much greater percentage of females work part-time, thereby creating Occupational Segregation.
-The roles occupied are predominantly, but not restricted to Social Work, Catering and Cleaning.
+These roles are predominantly, but not restricted to Social Work, Catering and Cleaning.
 As an employer we have a number of employee benefits, several allow employees to sacrifice salary such as Childcare Vouchers, the Car Scheme and Cycle to Work.
 These deductions are included in the calculations and will therefore deflate the hourly rate of individuals who have joined these schemes.
-There continues to be a greater subscription to salary sacrifice schemes by females than males with the exception of the Cycle Scheme.
+There continues to be a greater subscription to salary sacrifice schemes by females than males except for the Cycle Scheme.

-There will be instances where deflated/inflated hourly rates are reported where there has been a variation to contract affecting hours during the course of the March 2020 pay period.
-The hourly rate is calculated on the basis of the contracted hours as reported on 31 March 2020.
+There will be instances where deflated/inflated hourly rates are reported where there has been a variation to contract affecting hours during the course of the March 2022 pay period.
+The hourly rate is calculated on the basis of the contracted hours/ pay rate as reported on 31 March 2022.